GabrielMontplaisir/fem-product-card/newbie/social-proof-section-master/README.md

 ## What I learned

 I opted to design this webpage with a mobile-first workflow.
 I feel like it was more work in the long run, but it worked out.
-I feel like the desktop design is "very" different than the design.
-May have to play with it some more.

 Learned that `letter-spacing` can have negative values to bring the letters much closer together.

-Played a lot with the concept of `max-width` for mobile as I didn't like the max-width for the background for the rating.
-Learned how to create figures / blockquotes.
+I played a lot with the concept of `max-width` for mobile as I didn't like the `max-width` for the background for the rating on medium screen sizes (between 500px & 1100px particularly).

-Really had to play with flexboxes for this challenge.
-I really enjoy Flexbox as a tool, but I feel like I'm relying on it too much.
-Wondering if there's another way to approach this challenge which would be easier w/ Gridbox for example.
+I feel like I heavily relied on flexbox for this challenge, and I'm not sure that was the best way to approach it.
+I am wondering if there's another way to approach this challenge that would be easier.
 Or perhaps more traditional HTML?

-## Continued development

 ## Author